How to configure grace period on your loan product

 Or consider a salaried worker who gets paid at the end of the month.
 A short grace period of 3–5 days ensures they can comfortably repay after payday, without penalties for being just a little late.

-• A grace period is defined as the number of schedules after loan disbursement before the first installment is due.
+A grace period solves this.
+It is the number of repayment schedules after disbursement before the borrower’s first installment is due.
+During this window, the borrower owes nothing — no principal, no interest, no penalties.

 For example: